aiven/aiven-docs/docs/products/kafka/concepts/consumer-lag-predictor.md

 ## Limitation

-Using the **consumer lag predictor** can impact your Apache Kafka cluster\'s performance.
+Using the **consumer lag predictor** can impact your Apache Kafka cluster's performance.
 While it offers valuable insights, it also demands more CPU and memory on each Kafka node.
 To optimize its use, consider the following: